Print

 Calif Depart of Corrections and Rehabilitation v WCAB (Ayala)

 Applicant prevailed on Serious and Willful action and argued the 50% increase in benefits should be based on the enhanced industrial disability leave (EIDL) rate rather than the TD rate.
 Defendants argued the calculation should be based on the TD rate, because EIDL is not a form of compensation created under Division 4 of the Labor Code but was rather conferred by the Government Code.
 The WCJ ruled the TD rate controlled calculation of the S&W award.
 The WCAB reversed on reconsideration.
 CDCR appealed.
 The DCA granted review, reversed, and remanded on 08/14/23.
 The Court followed the reasoning in Ellison (State of California v.
 WCAB (1996) 44 Cal.App.4th 128), which held that the 10% penalty for unreasonable delay of benefits under Section 5814 must be calculated using the TD rate, and not the EIDL rate.
 Applicant filed a petition for review on 09/27/23.
-The Institute filed an amicus letter on 12/7/23.
 The petition was granted on 12/13/23.
+The Institute filed an amicus brief on 3/20/24.
+Oral argument was completed 12/4/24.
 [E079076, S282013]

 Mauser(dec) v.
 Mamba Sports Academy

 Mauser died in a helicopter crash.
 Her dependents filed workers compensation and civil claims.
 Dependents resolved the workers compensation claim by stipulation for $563k.
 The civil claim was resolved for several times the value of the workers compensation claim.
 Defendant filed a redacted petition for credit and a complete petition under seal on 06/22/22.
 The WCJ deferred action on 07/06/22, pending a hearing.
 Defendant ceased death benefit payments on 11/08/22.
 Applicant sought the deposition of Vanessa Bryant and filed a petition to enforce the death benefit award.
 Bryant objected to the notice of deposition alleging she was improperly designated as the employer representative.
 The WCJ ordered Defendant to produce Bryant, reinstate benefits and awarded interest, penalties, sanctions, and attorney fees.
 The WCJ referenced the redacted petition only, noting the amount of net recovery was unknown.
 The WCAB denied reconsideration, adopting the WCJ s report on reconsideration.
 Writ was denied on 01/25/24.
 Defendant filed a Petition for Review on 02/02/24.
+A request to withdraw the Petition was filed on 2/21/24 and granted on 3/18/24.
 [ADJ13092614] [G063403] [S283692]

 Zurich American Insurance Co. v.
 WCAB